thelfer/tfel/docs/web/Burger_EDF_CIWAP_2021.md

 > are declared using the `@Parameter` keyword.
 >
 > Contrary to material properties, parameters have default values.
-> Parameters are thus usefull to build behaviours specific to one
+> Parameters are thus useful to build behaviours specific to one
-> particular materials.
+> particular material.
 Such behaviours are self-contained, which
 > considerably eases building a strict material knowledge management
 > policy.
 >